 When it comes to naptime, it really helps to pee before naps, and shortly after waking.
 There may be a few accidents at the beginning, but soon they learn to stay dry during naptime, and at nighttime will learn to either wake you up when they need to go, or surprise you by going to the potty themselves.

 Avoid giving your child drinks 2-3 hours before bedtime.
-Take him to the potty at least twice before tucking him into bed, but if nothing happens do not keep him on the potty.
+Take him to the potty at least twice before tucking him into bed, but if nothing happens do not keep him on it.

 Day 2 and 3 will be much easier with the wisdom learned from watching your child’s signals and behavior patterns during the first day.